sararunda/eventbrite-events/README.md

 # Eventbrite technical test
 #### url to visualise the project: https://sararunda.github.io/eventbrite-events/
 ### Previous steps:
-- **Clone** this repository
-- Open a terminal in the repository root folder.
 - Install the local dependencies by running the following command in the terminal:
 **npm install**
 - Start the project with the command: